-Most web-based systems are hosted in secure data center- to access it, all you need is a mobile device, tablet, or computer with a web browser.
+Most web-based systems are hosted in a secure data center.
+To access it, all you need is a mobile device, tablet, or computer with a web browser.

-A cloud-based system gives you the ability to access your system from any place at any time.
+- A cloud-based system gives you the ability to access your system from anywhere at any time.

-- Cost is lower in the beginning, but you will have monthly payments that are open-ended over time.
+- Costs are lower in the beginning, but you will have monthly payments that are open-ended over time.

 - There’s less concern for disaster recovery or data backup, and you don’t have to worry as much about physical security.

-- One drawback is that since you don’t control the system through your IT department, internet outages, line failures, etc. happen, which could make it hard to access your billing or patient charts.
+- One drawback is that since you don’t control the system through your IT department, internet outages, line failures and the like could make it hard to access your billing or patient charts.

 Server-Based EMR System

 Server-based EMR systems give you a lot more on-site advantages with a higher up-front cost.
-You have to consider long-term investment, and how your practice or office will grow before investing in this type of system, but it has some advantages over a cloud-based EMR System.
+You have to consider long-term investment, and how your practice or office will grow before investing in this type of system.
+Here are some advantages over a cloud-based EMR system.

 - The practice typically owns the software and the licenses, so you can install it on as many systems as you need without a lot of outside support.